 ✓ Grand Jury: Polygraph results can be used in Grand Jury proceedings because the standard of proof is “reasonable suspicion” that a crime has been committed.

-✓ District Attorneys (DA): Some DAs use polygraph as a tool to determine whether to indict someone, or whether to present the case to a Grand Jury.
+✓ District Attorneys: Some use polygraph as a tool to determine whether to indict someone, or whether to present the case to a Grand Jury.

 ✓ Civil Cases: Polygraph results are admissible in civil proceedings (divorces, contested wills, lawsuits).